OxalisCommunity/oxalis-ng/doc/installation/standalone.md

 To run our combined application all we need to do is to run the following command (This command assumes we are standing in our base folder):
 <pre>
-java -classpath "standalone/*;as4/*" eu.sendregning.oxalis.Main [followd by the argument like -f c:\some-invoice.xml]
+java -classpath "standalone/*;as4/*" network.oxalis.ng.Main [followd by the argument like -f c:\some-invoice.xml]
 </pre>

 All this command does is to tell Java to load the content of both folders, then execute the logic in "_eu.sendregning.oxalis.Main_" (which is the starting point of the Standalone application).